andrefrodrigues/brainstormer-blog/content/blog/the-value-of-a-designer-in-a-new-project/index.md

 ---
-title: A designer's value within a software project.
+title: A designer's value within a software project
 date: "2022-02-19"
 description: "UI/UX specialists are critical to the success of a project.
 Lately, I have had the opportunity to see the impact of this kind of expertise on software development."
 ---